JeffersonLab/clas12-timeline/doc/qa.md

 # QADB Production

-The QADB (Quality Assurance Database) for a dataset is produced as an additional product of the timelines
+The QADB (Quality Assurance Database) for a dataset is produced as an additional product of the timelines.
-- final versions of the QADB files are stored in the [QADB Repository](https://github.com/JeffersonLab/clas12-qadb)
+This document contains the **full procedure** for QADB production; all checklists must be followed.

-- the [`qadb` directory in this timeline repository](/qadb) contains tools for producing and refining QADB files
+> [!NOTE]

-> [!IMPORTANT]
+> - Final versions of the QADB files are stored in the [QADB Repository](https://github.com/JeffersonLab/clas12-qadb)
-> See the [QADB Ground rules](https://github.com/JeffersonLab/clas12-qadb), which must be strictly followed for the QA procedure.
+> - The [`qadb` directory in this timeline repository](/qadb) contains tools for producing and refining QADB files

 # Procedures and Checklists